Marineland of the Pacific: Redevelopment

 In 1995, developer York Long Point purchased 480 acre of coastal land that included the Marineland location for $24 million.

 After several false starts, development began in 2007 on a new $450 million resort, a project by Lowe Destination Development, which was planned to include a hotel, privately owned "casitas", and full spa and resort facilities.
 Originally projected to include an 18-hole golf course, the plan was changed to include only an "Executive Par 3" golf course on the resort property.

 In early 2006, two small temporary sales offices replaced the abandoned gas station at the park entrance, and the large concrete sign along Palos Verdes Drive South (with a tower resembling a whale's tail) was altered to feature the logo and artist's impression of the resort.
 In July 2007, principal construction commenced, starting with the demolition of the remains of Marineland.
 The resort was completed in 2009.
+Today, the Terranea Resort occupies the site, but pays tribute to the history of the location, including Marineland.

 The Point Vicente Interpretive Center, located a half-mile north on the same road, reopened in July 2006 after extensive remodeling, and it has a number of items related to Marineland in an exhibit, including a "Save Marineland" pin and various publications from the park.
 One of the original dolphin statues that formerly adorned the entrance to Marineland is also on display.